achify/order/README.md

 ```

 See `docs/payment.md` for more details.
 Successful payments automatically set the related order status to `paid` and logs are written to `payment.log`.
+API documentation for the payment service is available in `docs/payment-swagger.yaml`.

 ## API